-Of the more than 200 groundwater wells drilled throughout the harrat, 69 widely distributed wells were selected for this study (Fig. 1).
-Groundwater was sampled from all 69 wells, and the depth to the groundwater was measured.^[1]Most of the groundwater samples were collected from intensively pumped wells to avoid any local contamination or change in chemistry caused by evaporation or gas exchange in the wells.
+The groundwater samples were acquired from 69 wells distributed through the study area (Fig. 1), where the depth to the groundwater level was measured.
+Most of the groundwater samples were collected from intensively pumped wells to avoid any local contamination or change in chemistry caused by evaporation or gas exchange in the wells.
 The water samples were analyzed in a laboratory for total dissolved solids (TDS) and pH (Figs. 3 and 4).